 👋 Welcome Message from Leadership

 Be sure to check out the welcome video from our CEO!
-It is a great way to learn more about our mission, values, and what makes St. Clair County Community Mental Health (SCCCMH) a special place to work.
+It is a great way to learn more about our mission, vision, values, and what makes St. Clair County Community Mental Health (SCCCMH) a special place to work.
 To view the video, hover your cursor over the photo and press Ctrl + Click.